 The treatment comes in a high concentration and goes a long way, treating 10 gal. of gasoline with only 3 oz of the product.
 Lucas Fuel Treatment is one of the engine treatments which receives the highest concentration of positive customer reviews, with the vast majority of customers reporting encouragingly and overwhelmingly positive results.

 Lucas is less ‘high power’ than products like Sea Foam and Techron when it comes to their cleaning abilities.
 Lucas is primarily focused on lubrication, specifically the lubrication of the upper cylinders, fuel pumps, and fuel injectors, in order to improve the smoothness of the car’s engine operating system.

-Recommendation: The product is sold in relatively high quantities, but it is relatively expensive.
-We recommend this product to customers with cars which consume leaded gas, and are confident that it will be able to combat your difficult residues.
+Recommendation: We recommend Lucas to customers with cars which consume leaded gas, and are confident that it will be able to combat your difficult residues.

 - Cleans and lubricates the fuel system.
 Neutralizes low sulfur fuel problems

 - Increases power and miles per gallon by burning excess exhaust emissions

 - Increases the life of pumps and injectors